davidgiven/cowgol/README.md

 `third_party/rc2014emu` contains a subset of the RC2014 emulator written by Alan Cox.
 It is distributed under the terms of the GPL 3.0 license; see `third_party/rc2014emu/COPYING` for the full text.

+`third_party/emu2` constains a copy of the emu2 DOS emulator written by dmsc@github (and others).
+It is distributed under the terms of the GPL 2.0 license; see `third_party/emu2/LICENSE` for the full text.